Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Oktober 2025 10.07.52 UTC
+- WIB: Jumat, 17 Oktober 2025 11.31.59 UTC
-- WITA: Jumat, 17 Oktober 2025 11.07.52 UTC
+- WITA: Jumat, 17 Oktober 2025 12.31.59 UTC
-- WIT: Jumat, 17 Oktober 2025 12.07.52 UTC
+- WIT: Jumat, 17 Oktober 2025 13.31.59 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: technology
+Kategori: friendship